-All boarding students are enrolled in the Sabbathschool conducted in the College by resident professors, and the great mass of them attend regularly.
+All resident students are enrolled in the Sabbath school conducted in the College by resident professors, and the great mass of them attend regularly.

-The Young Woman's Christian Association holds a service in the chapel every Sunday evening and also conducts mission study classes.
+The Young Women's Christian Association holds a service in the chapel every Sunday evening and also conducts mission study classes.
 Evening prayers are conducted in the chapel daily.
 The students have prayer meetings of their own.
-Besides there is a regular mid-week prayer-meeting conducted by visiting ministers.
+Besides there is a regular mid-week prayer meeting conducted by visiting ministers.